html2rss/html2rss-configs/README.md

 See the *more complex formatting* of the [`sprintf` method](https://ruby-doc.org/core-2.6.3/Kernel.html#method-i-sprintf) for more complex formatting options.

-You have to provide the required parameters to the shared rspec example, too:
+You have to provide the parameters to the shared rspec example, too:

 ```ruby
 include_examples 'config.yml', 'domainname.tld/whatever.yml', id: 42